MicrosoftDocs/winrt-api/windows.devices.sensors/accelerometer_shaken.md

 ## -remarks
 Use this event to receive notification that the device containing the accelerometer has been shaken.
 The app is not required to set a report interval prior to registering for [Shaken](accelerometer_shaken.md) events.

-The following example demonstrates how a Windows Store app built with C# and XAML registers its **Shaken** event handler.
+The following example demonstrates how a UWP app built with C# and XAML registers its **Shaken** event handler.